Best Colleges in Cleveland, Ohio 2023

 Retention Rate: 57%

 Highest Salary After Attending: $34,388

-The North Coast College is a small, private college in Lakewood, Ohio.
-The school has 109 total enrollment, with an average class size of 12.
-North Coast College offers a variety of degree and certificate programs in three different fields.
+The North Coast College is a tiny private college in Lakewood, Ohio with only 109 total students enrolled.
+The average class size is only 12 people.
+North Coast College offers degree and certificate programs in three different fields.
 Popular degree programs include Visual and Performing Arts, Business, Management, Marketing, Journalism, and Related Support Services.
-The North Coast College (NCC) is a two-year college in California that strives to provide high-quality education for its students.
-The student-faculty ratio at NCC is 6-to-1, meaning that there are six students for every one faculty member.
-The highest degree offered by the school is an associate degree.
+NCC is a two-year college where the highest degree offered is an associate’s degree.